TheScientist/ttrss-pwa/README.md

 ## Usage
-A sample installation is installed at https://ttrss.thescientist.eu/ You will redirected to the settings page.
+A sample installation is installed at https://ttrss.thescientist.eu/ You will get redirected to the settings page.
 Put your tt-rss server credentials into the fields and click on 'Verify'.
-Login successful should be written at the bottom.
-Click ob 'Back to feeds' and use the app.
+'Login successful' should be written at the bottom.
+Click on 'Back to feeds' and use the app.
 Don't worry your credentials will stay on your device.

 ### CORS header
-Your tt-rss server will probably block this app's api queries, cause the app uses Cross-Origin Resource Sharing (JavaScript HTTP calls to a different domain.)
+Your tt-rss server will probably block this app's API queries, cause the app uses Cross-Origin Resource Sharing (JavaScript HTTP calls to a different domain.)
+You need to configure your web server to accept requests from my domain.
 TODO Sample server configuration

 ## Development Prerequisites